Tourist in my own city

 What I learned

-- Gregory Vineyards grew grapes for sale long before they got into the wine business — but their debut was such a success (winning double gold in its first competition), they knew they were on to something.
+- Gregory Vineyards grew grapes for sale long before they got into the wine business.
+Their debut was such a success, winning double gold in its first competition, they knew they were on to something.

 - The local breweries are Double Barley and Deep River.
-Both offer a variety of craft beers, fabulous atmosphere and participate in community activities big time!
+Both offer a variety of craft beers, fabulous atmosphere and participate in community events!
 They are proud to be part of JoCo.

 - I like Deep River’s Cottontown Lager.
 That may not seem like a big deal to anyone else, but it’s the first beer I’ve ever actually liked.

-- Broadslab Distillery — WOW!
+- Broadslab Distillery is incredible.
 Owner Jeremy Norris is not messing around!
-His passion for excellent moonshine is evident in everything — and the smooth whiskey is really good.
-Yep, I like moonshine — especially Broadslab Legacy Appleshine.
+His passion for excellent moonshine is evident in everything.
+And the smooth whiskey is really good.
+Yep, I discovered that I like moonshine, especially Broadslab Legacy Appleshine.

 My recommendation